Bacon Cheeseburger Meatballs (Video)

 Make these low-carb and Keto Bacon Cheeseburger Meatballs on an outdoor grill or a stove-top grill pan; these meatballs have all the comfort food appeal of bacon cheeseburgers, without the carbs!

-We’re less than a week ago from one of the biggest grilling holidays of the year for Americans, so I thought I’d remind you about these amazing Low-Carb Grilled Bacon Cheeseburger Meatballs that were one of the hits of the summer last year!
-Like many Americans, I grew up thinking there was no food with quite the comfort food potential as bacon cheeseburgers, and I confess I still really like that flavor combination.
-So when the idea for Grilled Bacon Cheeseburger Meatballs popped into my mind, I had to try it, even if this isn’t quite the kind of healthy food I try to focus on!
+Like many Americans, I grew up thinking there was nothing else with quite the comfort food potential as bacon cheeseburgers, so when the idea for these Bacon Cheeseburger Meatballs with all the ingredients people love in actual bacon cheeseburgers popped into my mind, I had to try it, even if this isn’t quite the kind of healthy food I try to focus on!

 When I shared the idea with Kara and Jake, they both liked the sound of it, and I had to make it with both of them to get a version I wanted to share with you.
 The keeper recipe in this post has all the flavors I love in bacon cheeseburgers, and that includes dill pickles and burger sauce in addition to the beef, bacon, and cheese!